deeplearning540/deeplearning540.github.io/source/extras/design.rst

 2. learners answer the `check your learning` questions as a team (at best in a hackmd/codimd document)
 3. learners dive into the exercise on their own or in small teams

-Instructors help with show stoppers like syntax errors or comprehension questions where they can. **Important** if your learners take longer than 1h for the module, this is not a problem.
+Instructors help with show stoppers like syntax errors or comprehension questions where they can.

+**Important** If your learners take longer than 1h for the module, this is not a problem.
 Try to concentrate on the major learning goals.
 If you get the feeling that 20% are bored and 60% understood it, you are good.

 Audience
 ========